revilowaldow/BITC/Sessions/2026/This is your ~Life~ Wizard.md

 You had a supernatural experience
 	You witnessed a minor miracle

-You spend some time working a job start with an exter a 2d6 gp (8gp)
+You spend some time working a job start with an extra a 2d6 gp (8gp)